• Recipes

 • peppers

-How to Make Fried Rice With JUST Egg
+How to Make Vegan Fried Rice

 Making fried rice is done in 4 basic steps.
 Cooking happens quickly so you'll want to have all of the ingredients prepped and ready to go.